 Lucas’ attempt to inoculate himself against the global pandemic flies in the face of conventional health advice.
 But it also echoes a worrying trend that has taken shape in Australia over recent weeks and months, as coronavirus panic spreads and more people turn towards alternative and unregulated medicines.

 In the second half of March, worldwide Google searches for the term “home cure” were almost 25 percent higher than any other period over the past five years.
-Searches for the topic “miracle mineral supplement” experienced a similar spike, while worldwide searches for another contentious remedy known as “silver colloid” saw a sharp and consistent uptick from around mid-February.
+Searches for the topic “miracle mineral supplement”—an alternative name for MMS—experienced a similar spike, while searches for another contentious remedy known as “silver colloid” saw a sharp and consistent uptick from around mid-February.

-Silver colloid, or "colloidal silver", is the same substance that saw American televangelist Jim Bakker sued by the state of Missouri in early March for "falsely promising to consumers that Silver Solution can cure, eliminate, kill or deactivate coronavirus”.
+Silver colloid, or "colloidal silver", is the same substance that saw American televangelist Jim Bakker sued by the state of Missouri in early March for falsely promising that it "can cure, eliminate, kill or deactivate coronavirus”.
 Days later, Alex Jones—the controversial radio show host and far-right conspiracy theorist—was issued a cease-and-desist by the New York State attorney general for claiming a brand of toothpaste containing nanosilver “kills the whole SARS-corona family at point-blank range.”

 The US Food & Drug Administration [FDA] maintains that silver colloid “is not safe or effective for treating any disease or condition”, while the National Center for Complementary and Integrative Health warns that its use “can cause serious side effects”.
 The most infamous of these is a condition known as argyria, when silver accumulates in the body and the skin turns a permanent shade of blue.
 Although more extreme cases of argyria are associated with prolonged use, the minimum blood silver levels consistent with the condition are not currently known.